GPT-4o

-GPT-4o ("o" for "omni") is a multilingual, multimodal generative pre-trained transformer developed by OpenAI and released in May 2024.
+GPT-4o ("o" for "omni") is a multilingual, multimodal generative pre-trained transformer developed by OpenAI and released in May 2024 as part of its GPT series of models.
 It can process and generate text, images and audio.

 Upon release, GPT-4o was free in ChatGPT, though paid subscribers had higher usage limits.
 GPT-4o was removed from ChatGPT in August 2025 when GPT-5 was released, but OpenAI reintroduced it for paid subscribers after users complained about the sudden removal.

 GPT-4o's audio-generation capabilities were used in ChatGPT's Advanced Voice Mode.
 On July 18, 2024, OpenAI released GPT-4o mini, a smaller version of GPT-4o which replaced GPT-3.5 Turbo on the ChatGPT interface.
-GPT-4o's ability to generate images was released later, in March 2025, when it replaced DALL-E 3 in ChatGPT.
+The image generation model GPT Image 1, which is based on GPT-4o, replaced DALL-E 3 in ChatGPT in March 2025.

+OpenAI retired GPT-4o from ChatGPT on February 13, 2026, with OpenAI saying that most users had switched to GPT-5.2.
+The retirement applied only to ChatGPT, and GPT-4o continued to be available through the API.
+The separate chatgpt-4o-latest API snapshot was retired on February 17, 2026, while other GPT-4o snapshots remained available through the API.

 Background

-Multiple versions of GPT-4o were originally secretly launched under different names on Large Model Systems Organization's (LMSYS) Chatbot Arena as three different models.
+Multiple versions of GPT-4o were originally secretly launched under different names on Arena (formerly LMArena and Chatbot Arena) as three different models.
 These three models were called gpt2-chatbot, im-a-good-gpt2-chatbot, and im-also-a-good-gpt2-chatbot.
-On 7 May 2024, OpenAI CEO Sam Altman tweeted "im-a-good-gpt2-chatbot", which was commonly interpreted as a confirmation that these were new OpenAI models being A/B tested.
+On May 7, 2024, OpenAI CEO Sam Altman tweeted "im-a-good-gpt2-chatbot", which was commonly interpreted as a confirmation that these were new OpenAI models being A/B tested.

 Capabilities

 When released in May 2024, GPT-4o achieved state-of-the-art results in voice, multilingual, and vision benchmarks, setting new records in audio speech recognition and translation.
 GPT-4o scored 88.7 on the Massive Multitask Language Understanding (MMLU) benchmark compared to 86.5 for GPT-4.
 Unlike GPT-3.5 and GPT-4, which rely on other models to process sound, GPT-4o natively supports voice-to-voice.
 The Advanced Voice Mode was delayed and finally released to ChatGPT Plus and Team subscribers in September 2024.
-On 1 October 2024, the Realtime API was introduced.
+On October 1, 2024, the Realtime API was introduced.

 When released, the model supported over 50 languages, which OpenAI claims cover over 97% of speakers.
-Mira Murati demonstrated the model's multilingual capability by speaking Italian to the model and having it translate between English and Italian during the live-streamed OpenAI demonstration event on 13 May 2024.
-In addition, the new tokenizer uses fewer tokens for certain languages, especially languages that are not based on the Latin alphabet, making it cheaper for those languages.

-GPT-4o has knowledge up to October 2023, but can access the Internet if up-to-date information is needed.
-It has a context length of 128k tokens.
+GPT-4o has knowledge up to October 2023 and a context length of 128k tokens.